Staying at Casa Nereta

 Staying at Casa Nereta it’s for those who like our concept; a combination of unique comforts, good food & drinks, music, events, wellness, style, architecture & design while being in one of the most beautiful villages in the world.

-We aim to offer the highest in quality FOOD ingredients and experiences with our Chef Residency Program all year round in our restaurant Bistro Nereta, cool vibes throughout the weekend to unwind and get in the mood with DJ sessions, seminars to get to know new brands and interesting people, Natural Wine testings, a yoga deck, Music Sessions after going for a revitalizing dip in the purest Mediterranean ocean.
+Expect cool vibes throughout the weekend to unwind and get in the mood with DJ sessions starting in June, workshops to get to know new brands and interesting people, Natural Wine testings, weekly yoga clases in our yoga deck, Music Sessions after going for a revitalizing dip in the purest Mediterranean ocean.

 Our boutique with a curated selection of trendy and stylish items you’ll want to continue to wear and use after you leave.
 Books, Indie magazines, Objects, Sustainable Beauty brands, Jewelry.

-All rooms have a unique flair, conforts, Mid/Night products for you to enjoy during your stay. sustainable initiatives every year and little things you’ll be able to take with you, an endless supply of the purest water (you can order as much as you can drink)
+All rooms have a unique flair, conforts, FRAMA Bath products for you to enjoy during your stay. sustainable initiatives every year and little things you’ll be able to take with you, an endless supply of the purest water (you can order as much as you can drink)

 Enjoy a minibar and basket full of tasty & healthy snacks, drinks, vegan options from cool upcoming brands we love.